NayamAmarshe/ToucheggKDE/README.md

 # ToucheggKDE
 TouchEgg configuration for Touchpad Gestures like MacOS/Windows for KDE Plasma.
+Finally, enjoy the multi-touch touchpad gesture goodness of MacOS in KDE Plasma!

 ## Requirements
 1. Go to `System Settings` -> `Shortcuts` -> `Global Shortcuts` -> `Audio Volume`